Flu or Early HIV? Symptoms That Show Up First

 The Domino Effect: One Missed Test Becomes Many

-When individuals skip testing, it doesn’t just affect their own health.
-It cascades through sexual networks.
-Here's how:
+When people skip testing, it doesn't just hurt their own health.
+It spreads through sexual networks.
+This is how:

 Figure 1.
 Chain of underreporting: how missed tests lead to silent spread and flawed data.